Foreign policy of the second Trump administration: Canada

 On March 4, 2025, Trump imposed a 25% tariff on all Canadian imports, excluding energy products, which were subjected to a 10% tariff.
 According to the administration, the goal was to reduce the U.S. trade deficit and encourage stronger Canadian border enforcement, particularly regarding illegal immigration and fentanyl trafficking.
 Supporters of the policy also cited high Canadian tariffs on U.S. agricultural goods—such as tariffs of up to 240% on dairy and 150% on poultry and eggs—as evidence of a trade imbalance.

-In response, Canadian Prime Minister Justin Trudeau announced 25% tariffs on $30 billion worth of U.S. goods, with an additional $125 billion in tariffs planned for the following weeks.
+In response, Canadian prime minister Justin Trudeau announced 25% tariffs on $30 billion worth of U.S. goods, with an additional $125 billion in tariffs planned for the following weeks.
 Trudeau criticized the U.S. tariffs as unjustified and economically damaging, encouraging Canadians to support domestic products and services.
 On March 6, Trump delayed tariffs on goods compliant with the United States–Mexico–Canada Agreement (USMCA)—accounting for approximately 38 percent of imports from Canada and 50 percent of imports from Mexico.
 Although the exemption was expected to end on April 2, the U.S. said it would continue indefinitely.

 Annexation remarks

 Trump has referred to Canada as a "state" and Prime Minister Justin Trudeau as the "Governor" since meeting with Trudeau at Mar-a-Lago in late November 2024.
 In a January press conference, Trump said he was considering annexing Canada by economic force.
 Trump has threatened and paused tariffs on Canadian goods repeatedly since taking office, and suggested Canada could avoid tariffs by becoming the 51st U.S. state, a notion he has reiterated on multiple occasions.
 Initially dismissed as jest, these comments have since been taken seriously by Canadian officials.
 Prime Minister Justin Trudeau expressed concerns that Trump's annexation ambitions might be driven by a desire to access Canada's mineral resources, emphasizing the importance of safeguarding Canadian sovereignty.
 In additional, Trump mentioned in official diplomatic communication that he wants to challenge the Treaty of 1908 that established the Canada–United States border.

-While meeting with Trudeau's successor Mark Carney on May 6, 2025, he suggested that annexation would improve healthcare services and lower taxes paid by Canadians and allow them to be protected by the United States Armed Forces, while also politically unifying North America, but acknowledged that "it takes two to tango" and said in his meeting with Carney that it wouldn't be discussed unless brought up by Carney, though he didn't rule out the possibility of Canada being part of the United States in the future, but only if it were feasible and mutually beneficial.
+While meeting with Trudeau's successor Mark Carney on May 6, 2025, he suggested that annexation would improve healthcare services and lower taxes paid by Canadians and allow them to be protected by the United States Armed Forces, while also politically unifying North America, but acknowledged that "it takes two to tango" and said in his meeting with Carney that it would not be discussed unless brought up by Carney, though he did not rule out the possibility of Canada being part of the United States in the future, but only if it were feasible and mutually beneficial.
 The status concerning the issue of Canada becoming the 51st state was reiterated by U.S. ambassador Pete Hoekstra in an interview with the National Post on May 8, 2025.
-He explained that the issue was settled and wouldn't be mentioned further, and though it would occasionally be brought by Trump himself, it would only be addressed as an issue if Carney decided to discuss it as such.
+He explained that the issue was settled and would not be mentioned further, and though it would occasionally be brought by Trump himself, it would only be addressed as an issue if Carney decided to discuss it as such.